Egretta rufescens (Gmelin)

 The white morph bird is distinguished from the immature Little Blue Heron by being larger, thicker, especially thicker neck, a heavier straight bill, dark (not green) legs, and its much more active feeding behavior.
 The white bird is distinguished from the Snowy Egret by being larger and stouter with a thicker bill, dark (not yellow) feet, two-toned bill (in breeding), and very active feeding behavior.
 It is distinguished from the Great Egret by being smaller, its two-tone (not yellow) bill, and active feeding behavior.

 The Reddish Egret is one of the medium egrets.
 Individual variation occurs among dark morph birds, which may be seasonal.
-Geographic variation has been recognized in two subspecies, with dickeyi being a weakly differentiated, slightly darker race (R. Paul pers. com.).
+Geographic variation has been recognized in two subspecies, with dickeyi being a weakly differentiated, slightly darker race (R. Paul pers. comm.).

 The Reddish Egret is a bird of the New World tropical coast from North America through the West Indies to northern South America.

-BREEDING RANGE: This species breeds from east Florida (Merritt Island) and west Florida (Clearwater Harbor), coastal Gulf of Mexico (Alabama, Louisiana, Texas, east Mexico) to Belize (Lopez-Ornato and Ramo 1992), Baja California (Becerril and Carmona 1997), and west Mexico, Bahamas (Abaco, Grand Bahama, Andros, Acklins, Inagua), and Cuba (Garrido and Kirkconnell 1990, Denis et al. 1999).
+Breeding range: This species breeds from east Florida (Merritt Island) and west Florida (Clearwater Harbor), coastal Gulf of Mexico (Alabama, Louisiana, Texas, east Mexico) to Belize (Lopez-Ornato and Ramo 1992), Baja California (Becerril and Carmona 1997), and west Mexico, Bahamas (Abaco, Grand Bahama, Andros, Acklins, Inagua), and Cuba (Garrido and Kirkconnell 1990, Denis et al. 1999).
 They also nest on Bonaire, Los Roques Venezuela, and likely on mainland Colombia and Isla Margarita (Scott and Carbonell 1986, Paul 1991).
 It is likely that the species breeds elsewhere than is presently known in Central America, the West Indies and north South America, but nesting records are nonexistent or not recent.
 Nesting is not documented for Central America, where few records exist (Paul 1991).

 The race rufescens occurs over most of the range.
 The race dickeyi breeds in Baja California.

-MIGRATION: Florida and Texas populations are best considered to be partially migratory and also subject to some post-nesting dispersal and wandering.
+Migration: Florida and Texas populations are best considered to be partially migratory and also subject to some post-nesting dispersal and wandering.
 Distinguishing the two processes is not clear, but scattered Reddish Egret records, mostly of immature birds, have occurred in a number of localities in the United States in late summer, fall and even winter.
 Dispersal records include Massachusetts (Peterson 1992), New Jersey (Paxton et al. 1999), South Carolina (Wooten and Cox 1986), Kentucky, Indiana (Brock 1994), Kansas (Janzen 2000), Iowa (Schantz 1996), west Texas, Arizona (Benesh and Rosenberg 1998), Nevada (Kingery 1991).
 On the Pacific Coast Reddish Egrets have been reported in California and Arizona, USA.
 Individuals ringed in Texas have been found as far south as Campeche, Mexico, Guatemala, and El Salvador, likely crossing Mexico (Paul 1991).

-STATUS: The species was adversely affected by plume hunting in the United States and extirpated from Florida in early 1900’s (Powell et al. 1989).
+Status: The species was adversely affected by plume hunting in the United States and extirpated from Florida in early 1900’s (Powell et al. 1989).
 It was recorded again in Florida in 1937 (Davis 1937, Desmond 1939) and since then has recolonized much of its former range (Paul et al. 1975, 1979, Rodgers and Schwikert 1986, Toland 1991).
-The Texas population decreased from 1930s to 1970s but recovered, with birds colonizing Louisiana and Alabama
+The Texas population decreased from 1930’s to 1970’s but recovered, with birds colonizing Louisiana and Alabama

 The Reddish Egret is a bird of open marine flats and shorelines.
 Few are seen inland, and those are usually juveniles.
 Typically the species feeds on open, unvegetated tidal flats in very shallow water (less than 15 cm deep) (Paul 1991, 1996, Farmer 1992).
 It nests on coastal islands, usually low mangroves, bushes or cactuses.